 Frequently Asked Questions:

 You may need a sports mouth guard if you participate in certain sports.
 The American Dental Association recommends the use of a mouth guard for the following sports:

 - Ice Hockey

 - Water Polo

 In some cases, certain sports leagues may also require proper protective gear, including mouthguards, for participation.
-To determine if you need a sports mouth guard, schedule a consultation with your Lakewood Ranch dentist.
+To determine if you need a sports mouth guard, schedule a consultation with your Bradenton dentist.

 How will I be fit for a sports mouth guard?

 Being fit for a sports mouth guard is a quick, painless, and non-invasive process.
 Your dentist will simply take a dental impression or oral scan of your mouth to obtain the information necessary to fabricate a custom bite guard.
 In as little as one minute your dentist will have all the information needed.
 The mouth guard will then be fabricated by a dental lab and returned to your dentist’s office within a few days.

 How do I care for a sports mouth guard?

 To care for your sports mouth guard, you will need to gently brush it with cold water and toothpaste after every use.
 Occasionally, you can also use mild soap.
 When your bite guard is not in use, you will need to store it in its protective case in a cool, dry location.
 If your bite guard is exposed to too much heat, it can cause the shape to warp.